Sobolanu/cp-solutions/README.md

-# codeforces solutions
+# competitive coding solutions
-A repo filled with a bunch of the CodeForces problems i'll (eventually) do.
+A repo filled with a bunch of the competitive programming problems i'll (eventually) do.